Tainted\\Coders

 We can see our mesh and material as well as the core components that are needed by the renderer to determine where to place our objects.

-A Handle is just like an Entity, which is a unique ID.
+A Handle is just like an Entity.
+It's a unique ID for an asset we have loaded.
 So a MaterialMesh2dBundle is not actually asking us for the whole mesh.
 It really just wants the unique ID of that mesh that gets stored elsewhere.

-So before we can pass them into the bundle they will need to be created and we will need a reference to the Handle of that created asset.
+So before we can pass them into the bundle we need to add our assets.

 use bevy::sprite::MaterialMesh2dBundle;